Maikindustries/Mappers-Assignment-1/README.md

 # Mappers-Assignment-1
-Hi Ramesh, on this folder you can find the two projects.
+Hi Ramesh, in this folder you can find the two projects.